Learning with Conditional Guarantees

 Format: This class will be lecture based, and will be evaluated on the basis of a semester long project.
 The goal of this course is to bring students up to the research frontier and equip them to do original research in this area — and the aim of the project should be to produce publishable research.

-Intended Audience: PhD students interested in mathematical topics in computer science and statistics
+Intended Audience: Graduate students and advanced undergraduates interested in mathematical topics in computer science and statistics

 Prerequisites: There are no specific coursework requirements, but students are expected to be mathematically mature, able to navigate the research literature, and operate and manage their time independently to complete a substantial research project.